 Once you’ve got the list narrowed down, call the applicants that you feel would be good renters, and arrange for a time that you can meet them for an interview.
 You should conduct your interviews in person, whenever possible, as you’ll get a more accurate impression of a person from a face-to-face interview.
 You may get applications from people who don’t live in the same area as you do, however, so telephone interviews may have to suffice.

-Have Them Sign a Rental Agreement: After you’ve screened the applicants, and found renters that you feel comfortable letting into your vacation home, have them sign a rental agreement.
+Have Them Sign a Rental Agreement: After you’ve screened the applicants, and found renters that you feel comfortable letting into your vacation home, have them sign a Rental/Lease Agreement.
 Having a written contract will make it easier to enforce payment, as well as any other terms of the agreement, should there be a dispute between you and your tenant.
 Should you be forced to go to court over a dispute with a tenant, your case will be significantly stronger if you have a written agreement to back you up.
 Even if you’re only renting the house out for a weekend, get the tenant(s) to sign a rental agreement.

 Get Additional Liability Insurance: Liability is one of the biggest risks you face when renting out your vacation home.
 If a tenant is injured while on your property, as a result of your negligence, you will be held responsible for that injury.
 Increasing your liability insurance coverage will help to protect you in the event that something like this occurs.
 In fact, most insurance companies will require you to take out additional liability insurance if you’re going to be renting out your property.